ronniery/eth.faucet/README.md

 ### How do I run it?

 It is effortless.
-You only need to run this command below:
+You only need to run the following command below:

 ```bash
 wget -qO- https://raw.githubusercontent.com/ronniery/eth.faucet/master/install.sh | bash